OlivierMounicq/Book-Notes/Concurrency-dotnet/chapter1.md

 * _stateless_ : the output only depends upon input and not the state of the program at execution time
 * _expression_ : the functional programming treats computation as the evaluation of expressions.

+The main feature of the functional programming
+* Immutability : removes the memory corruption
+* pure function : stateless function.
+A function always returns the same value for the same input parameters.
+* referential transparency :
+* lazy evaluation
+* composability :

 * Before 2005 : single-core CPU